GWSim: Python package for creating mock GW samples for different astrophysical populations and cosmological models of binary black holes: Models of cosmology and GW sources astrophysical population

 \subsection{Mass models}

 The GW signal strongly depends on the individual masses $m_1$ and $m_2$ (with $m_1\geqslant m_2$) of the two black holes forming the compact system.
 The joint distribution $p(m_1,m_2)$ and the marginalized $p(m_1)$ and $p(m_2)$ depend on the black hole formation channels.
-We consider broadly two scenarios of phenomenological mass models, namely the redshift-independent mass models and redshift-dependent mass models.
-The mass models are described in Tab.~\ref{tab:models} and their associated parameters in Tab.~\ref{tab:parameters}.
+We broadly considered two scenarios of phenomenological mass models, namely the redshift-independent mass models and redshift-dependent mass models.
+The mass models are described in \tabacro~\ref{tab:models} and their associated parameters in \tabacro~\ref{tab:parameters}.
+The mathematical description is given in Appendix~\ref{app:1}.